ABA–NBA merger: Merger terms for the four ABA teams

 Compared to the other mergers of the 1970s, the terms of the merger in basketball are generally seen as falling between the earlier merger in football and the later merger in hockey.
-The indemnities and other penalties were at least as draconian as the penalties that the AFL teams in existing NFL markets faced as a consequence of the AFL–NFL merger in 1970, however among the notable concessions from the NFL were that no AFL teams were forced to fold and AFL records were fully integrated into the older league's history.
-On the other hand, the NBA did permit the surviving ABA teams to enter the league with their rosters intact (although some ABA players were promptly sold to help the ABA owners meet their financial obligations) whereas, in addition to financial and draft terms at least as harsh as those endured by the ABA, WHA teams lost most of their existing players without compensation in a "reclamation draft" when they joined the National Hockey League.
+The indemnities and other penalties were at least as draconian as the penalties that the AFL teams in existing NFL markets faced as a consequence of the AFL–NFL merger in 1970; however, among the notable concessions from the NFL were that no AFL teams were forced to fold operations and the AFL's records were fully integrated into the older league's history, including certain draft years.
+On the other hand, the NBA did permit most of the surviving ABA teams to enter the league with their rosters intact (although some ABA players were promptly sold to help the ABA owners meet their financial obligations), whereas in addition to financial and draft terms being at least as harsh as those endured by the ABA, the WHA teams lost most of their existing players without compensation in a "reclamation draft" once they joined the National Hockey League.

-The Nets offered their superstar forward Julius Erving to the Knicks in return for waiving the $4.8 million indemnity, but the Knicks declined the offer.
-Instead, Erving was sent to the Philadelphia 76ers for $3 million.
+The Nets offered their superstar forward Julius Erving to the Knicks in return for waiving the $4.8 million indemnity fee, but the Knicks declined the offer.
+Instead, Erving was sent to the Philadelphia 76ers for $3 million as a means of surviving beyond the merger.
 In effect, the Nets traded their franchise player for a berth in the NBA.